-- Be empowering and focus on building resilience and family strengths; - Promote personal responsibility and not create dependency;

-- Be flexible in providing longer and shorter term support depending on the needs of the family; - Involve as few professionals as possible, who can coordinate and prioritise support to make things simpler and more manageable for families; - Work with whole families, including fathers and other family members; - Leave parents, children and young people feeling that the situation has improved for them; - Promote life skills for young people including; alcohol and substance misuse awareness, education, sex and relationships, financial skills, cultural awareness, community cohesion and sustainable living; - Be based, and designed, within communities, making the most of local resources and delivering services at the most local level; - Provide a seamless interface between specialist services with a critical focus on the needs and safety of children and young people.
+- Be empowering and focus on building resilience and family strengths; - Promote personal responsibility and not create dependency; - Be flexible in providing longer and shorter term support depending on the needs of the family; - Involve as few professionals as possible, who can coordinate and prioritise support to make things simpler and more manageable for families; - Work with whole families, including fathers and other family members; - Leave parents, children and young people feeling that the situation has improved for them; - Promote life skills for young people including; alcohol and substance misuse awareness, education, sex and relationships, financial skills, cultural awareness, community cohesion and sustainable living; - Be based, and designed, within communities, making the most of local resources and delivering services at the most local level; - Provide a seamless interface between specialist services with a critical focus on the needs and safety of children and young people.

-Broxbourne Council will identify an appropriate number of staff across departments to be trained on the Families First Assessments and the Early Help Module information system, so to enable the Council to easily support local families where required and to make referrals to support families before they reach crisis point.
+Broxbourne Council will identify an appropriate number of staff across departments to be trained on the Families First Assessments, so to enable the Council to support local families where required and to make referrals to support families before they reach crisis point.

-Information on Families First, and details of early help services, can be found at www.hertfordshire.gov.uk/familiesfirst
+Information on Families First, and details of early help services, can be found at www.hertfordshire.gov.uk/familiesfirst to the Council's Child Protection and Safeguarding Vulnerable Adult policies.
+It was agreed by Cabinet in December 2018, and has been subsequently implemented by other district and borough councils.